-The Toronto Raptors will celebrate their 25th anniversary this season.
+The Toronto Raptors are in the midst of celebrating their 25th anniversary this season.

-In anticipation of the milestone, five members of our NBA.com Staff held an all-time draft this offseason to see who could build the best Raptors lineup.
-With DeMar DeRozan and Kawhi Leonard facing off tonight when the LA Clippers host the San Antonio Spurs, now is as good of a time as ever to revisit it.
+In celebration of the milestone, five members of our NBA.com Staff held an all-time draft this offseason to see who could build the best Raptors lineup.

 The rules of the draft were simple: